pchoi-edr/TechEngr-C360-LOS-API/api-transfer-protocol.md

-In technical terms, the LOS API includes support for all characters in Unicode's basic multilingual plane, but does not support code points above this range.
+In technical terms, the LOS API includes support for all characters in Unicode's basic multilingual plane, but does not support code points above this range (_i.e._ the supplementary multilingual plane).
 Pragmatically, this means that the majority of characters currently in common use by most human languages is handled by the API, including the most commonly used CJK (Chinese, Japanese, and Korean) characters.
 However, less commonly used CJK characters are